On the minimal power of $q$ in a Kazhdan-Lusztig polynomial: Introduction

 Theorem~\ref{thm:bjorner-ekedahl} will be a useful tool in this work, but cannot be directly used to resolve Conjecture~\ref{conj:bp-conjecture} since it is difficult to compute $[q^i]L(w)$ in general.

-Our first main theorem is a refinement and proof of Conjecture~\ref{conj:bp-conjecture}. \begin{theorem} Let $G$ be simply-laced of rank $r$, and let $w \in W$ such that $X_w \subset G/B$ is singular, then $h(w) \leq r-2$. \end{theorem} The bound of $r-2$ is tight when $G$ is a member of the infinite families $\SL_{r+1}$ or $\SO_{2r}$.
+Our first main theorem\footnote{An extended abstract summarizing part of this paper appears in the proceedings of FPSAC 2024 \cite{fpsac}.} is a refinement and proof of Conjecture~\ref{conj:bp-conjecture}. \begin{theorem} Let $G$ be simply-laced of rank $r$, and let $w \in W$ such that $X_w \subset G/B$ is singular, then $h(w) \leq r-2$. \end{theorem} The bound of $r-2$ is tight when $G$ is a member of the infinite families $\SL_{r+1}$ or $\SO_{2r}$.

 When $G$ is one of the exceptional simply-laced groups of type $E_6,E_7,$ or $E_8$, Theorem~\ref{thm:simply-laced-upper-bound} follows from the computations made by Billey--Postnikov \cite{Billey-Postnikov}.
 In the case $G=\SL_{n+1}$, the theorem can be derived from the classification of the singular locus of $X_w$ \cite{Billey-Warrington, Cortez-1, Cortez-2, Kassel-Lascoux-Reutenauer, Manivel}.
 However, in this case we provide a new exact formula for $h(w)$ for any permutation $w$ ($W$ is isomorphic to the symmetric group $\S_{n+1}$).
 This theorem is phrased in terms of \emph{pattern containment} (see Section~\ref{sec:pattern-conventions}).